SharePoint/sp-dev-docs/docs/schema/column-spmetal.md

 </tr>
 <tr class="odd">
 <td align="left"><p>Type (optional)</p></td>
 <td align="left"><p>Used only for Choice and MultiChoice columns that do not allow 'Fill-in' choices.
-If present and set to &quot;String&quot;, forces SPMetal to generate a class of <span sdata="cer" target="T:System.String"><a href="http://msdn2.microsoft.com/EN-US/library/s1wwdcbf">String</a></span> constants to represent the possible choices rather than an enum class.
+If present and set to "String", forces SPMetal to generate a class of <span sdata="cer" target="T:System.String"><a href="http://msdn2.microsoft.com/EN-US/library/s1wwdcbf">String</a></span> constants to represent the possible choices rather than an enum class.
 For more information about how LINQ to SharePoint maps Choice and MultiChoice fields to .NET 3.5 data types, see <a href="http://msdn.microsoft.com/library/6a1dff92-d3cf-46ec-9e51-372e5b9ff7c4(Office.15).aspx">Type Mapping: From LINQ to SharePoint Provider to .NET</a>.</p></td>
 </tr>
 </tbody>
 </table>